ESRG-Mota/Server_Client/README.md

 $ ./client.elf  <IP> <PORT>
 $ <name>

 -----------------------------------------------------------------------------------------------------

 **Current features**

+-> *Multiple clients allowed*.

-After a name as been given we can send a message to all the other clients and receive as well.
+-> *Messagign between different clients*: After a name as been given we can send a message to all the other clients and receive as well.

-If we spend more than 1 minute without sending a message the server will attribute an AFK state.
+-> *AFK state*: If we spend more than 1 minute without sending a message the server will attribute an AFK state.
 Every 5seconds the server checks every client's state.

-If a client joins or leaves a message is sent to all the remaing clients by the server notifying them of that action.
+-> *Client's actions notifications*: If a client joins or leaves a message is sent to all the remaing clients by the server notifying them of that action.

 -----------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------

 **Next step is:**